liviutudor/NestCamCapture/README.md

 # NestCamCapture
-Capture stills from nest cam
+Capture stills from nest cam straight from the browser, without the need for using their api.